dduugg/ruby-tree-sitter/lib/Ruby-Specific_API.md

 (method name: (identifier) parameters: (method_parameters (identifier) (identifier)) ...
 ```

-We're oftern interested in accessing the children `name` and `parameters` field
+We're often interested in accessing the children `name` and `parameters` field
 names.
 Unnamed children usually represent tokens of syntax.
 If you're writing a
 syntax highlighter, then yes this is very important.
 But if you're producing an
 AST from the parse tree, then you're more interested in the named children which